Frequently Asked Questions

-Selecting Runtime > Factory reset runtime to return all managed virtual machines assigned to you to their original state.
+Selecting Runtime > Disconnect and delete runtime to return all managed virtual machines assigned to you to their original state.
 This can be helpful in cases where a virtual machine has become unhealthy e.g. due to accidental overwrite of system files, or installation of incompatible software.
 Colab limits how often this can be done to prevent undue resource consumption.
 If an attempt fails, please try again later.

 drive.mount()sometimes fail saying "timed out", and why do I/O operations in

 Google Drive operations can time out when the number of files or subfolders in a folder grows too large.
 If thousands of items are directly contained in the top-level "My Drive" folder then mounting the drive will likely time out.
 Repeated attempts may eventually succeed as failed attempts cache partial state locally before timing out.
 If you encounter this problem, try moving files and folders directly contained in "My Drive" into sub-folders.
 A similar problem can occur when reading from other folders after a successful

 drive.mount().
 Accessing items in any folder containing many items can cause errors like